 Laura Rosenfeld grew up in Buffalo, New York.
 Moving to the west coast after high school, she was an offset pressman for almost 20 years.
 During this time she worked with community organizations in Seattle and San Francisco.
-Laura has a BFA with High Distinction in Printmaking from the California College of the Arts (formerly the California College of Arts and Crafts) and an MFA in Pictorial Arts from San Jose State University.
+Laura has a BFA with High Distinction from the California College of the Arts (formerly the California College of Arts and Crafts) and an MFA in Pictorial Arts from San Jose State University.

 To say that we are human-centric is the

 We are human-centric, and have been for a very very long time.

 Central in our destructive infestation, yet so un-essential.

 We spiral on; our progress is tediously repetitive.

 I work in a contemporary narrative mode to convey

 my understanding of an event or situation.